emqx/emqx-docs/en_US/security/authz/mysql.md

 You can use the following placeholders in SQL and EMQX Broker will automatically populate with client information when executed:

-- %u：Username
+- %u： Username
-- %c：Client ID
+- %c： Client ID
-- %C：TLS certificate common name (the domain name or subdomain name of the certificate), valid only for TLS connections
+- %C： TLS certificate common name (the domain name or subdomain name of the certificate), valid only for TLS connections
-- %d：TLS certificate subject, valid only for TLS connections
+- %d： TLS certificate subject, valid only for TLS connections

-You can adjust the ACL SQL according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
+You can adjust the ACL SQL according to business needs to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
 However, in any case, the ACL SQL needs to meet the following conditions:

 1. The query result must include the fields of allow, access, topic, clientid, username, ipaddr.
-If the fields is not involved in the comparison, the `$ all` string or the database` NULL` value should be used.
+If the fields are not involved in the comparison, the `$ all` string or the database` NULL` value should be used.
 2. There can be multiple query results.
 When multiple results are matched, they are matched from top to bottom.

 ::: tip